Health through Walls

 -- Dr. John May, President, Health through Walls

-Health through Walls works with prison authorities in low-resource countries to implement replicable and sustainable systems to develop their capacity to provide incarcerated persons with meaningful health services such as medical screening, treatment, and discharge planning leading to continuity of care upon release.
-Our priority is the prevention, identification and treatment of infectious and contagious disease -- particularly HIV, AIDS, tuberculosis, Hepatitis C and COVID-19.
+Health through Walls works with prison authorities in low-resource countries to implement sustainable systems to develop their capacity to provide incarcerated persons with meaningful health services.
+Our priority is the prevention, identification and treatment of infectious and contagious disease -- particularly HIV, AIDS, TB, Cholera and Hepatitis C.

 Please join us on this important mission and journey!